Reviewing Zevia PBC (ZVIA) & Its Competitors

-Zevia PBC (NYSE:ZVIA – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its competitors?
-We will compare Zevia PBC to related businesses based on the strength of its institutional ownership, dividends, valuation, earnings, profitability, analyst recommendations and risk.
+Zevia PBC (NYSE:ZVIA – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it compare to its rivals?
+We will compare Zevia PBC to related businesses based on the strength of its dividends, analyst recommendations, profitability, risk, earnings, valuation and institutional ownership.

 48.3% of Zevia PBC shares are held by institutional investors.
 Comparatively, 51.4% of shares of all “Bottled & canned soft drinks” companies are held by institutional investors.
-17.0% of shares of all “Bottled & canned soft drinks” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+17.0% of shares of all “Bottled & canned soft drinks” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This table compares Zevia PBC and its competitors revenue, earnings per share and valuation.
+This table compares Zevia PBC and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue